WELCOME TO CHELSEA

 In mid-1900, Twain was the guest of newspaper proprietor Hugh Gilzean-Reid at Dollis Hill House, located on the north side of London.
 Twain wrote that he had "never seen any place that was so satisfactorily situated, with its noble trees and stretch of country, and everything that went to make life delightful, and all within a biscuit's throw of the metropolis of the world."

-The parish, by the 1890s, was more populated, and with a different social character, with new mansion flats blocks being built, palatial houses (Embankment), an an artists’colony in its heyday.
+The parish, by the 1890s, was more populated, and with a different social character, with new mansion flats blocks being built and palatial houses around the Embankment, an artists’colony in its heyday.

 Arch.
 EDWARD BLORE, extension by ARTHUR REEVE, new West front by CAROE, entrance porch by WOODWARD.